crypticCaroline/puppyplaymates/README.md

 * Checks to see if username or email already exists and will render a flask message if they do.
 * Check to make sure passwords match
 * Checks validity of fields
+* links and confirmation that the privacy and safegaurding policy have been agreed to
 * If all valid on submit will add the user to the database, add a session cookie using the username and direct them to build their profile.

 ### Build Profile